 Over the last few decades, society has taken on many iterations of this approach through a wide variety of counterproductive family interplays.
 The problem with a tough-love approach is that it is largely unmanaged and usually happens between immediate non-professional family members or from strongholds of the “addiction recovery community” many of which are untrained advocates, that “help” from life experience; more than researched facts on actual addiction recovery processes.

-This “tough love” includes a range of aggressive or confrontational practices that are theoretically intended to break down the defence mechanisms that accompany substance use disorders until the targetted person concedes and changes to the intended life to sobriety.
+This “tough love” includes a range of aggressive or confrontational practices that are theoretically intended to break down the defence mechanisms that accompany substance use disorders until the targeted person concedes and changes to the intended life to sobriety.

 In other words, if we are just mean, cruel or become deeply punitive enough under a facade of “healthy boundary setting”, then people with substance use issues will simply roll over, wake up and stop using drugs or alcohol compulsively.

 All good in theory…best interests at heart…but…

 Four decades of hard evidence show that this format of a confrontational and punitive approach to addiction treatment is ineffective, harmful, and clinically inappropriate.

 In spite of empirical evidence that these “tough love” approaches create more harm, are open to abuse and on the whole, don’t work for the majority of people that need more mindful addiction care.

 While we know you cannot force someone to change (at least not for any length of time).
 Tough love or “forcing recovery” still remains the most commonly employed “go-to” approaches adopted by society when dealing with substance use disorders worldwide.